Mohamed-Ali-Bouzazi/Python-tetris/README.md

 How to Play

+First you have to download the "tetrisGame.exe" and enjoy using the following steps:

 1️⃣ Use the arrow keys to move and rotate blocks

 2️⃣ Complete full lines to clear them and score points